Coping with Glaucoma Stress: Techniques in Philippines

 II.
 Understanding Glaucoma

-Glaucoma, a progressive optic nerve damage condition, often leads to irreversible blindness if left untreated.
-The most commonly experienced symptoms include extreme eye pain, blurred vision, reduced peripheral vision, and headache.
-For instance, Juan, a rice farmer from Bicol, noticed his peripheral vision gradually shrinking, a subtle but alarming sign that led to his glaucoma diagnosis.
+Glaucoma is a progressive eye condition that damages the optic nerve, potentially leading to irreversible blindness if untreated.
+Common symptoms include blurred vision, reduced peripheral vision, eye pain, and headaches.
+For example, Juan, a rice farmer from Bicol, noticed his peripheral vision gradually shrinking—an early sign that eventually led to his glaucoma diagnosis.

 IV.
 Top 5 Coping Techniques for Glaucoma-Related Stress